isc-projects/bind9/bin/dig/dig.rst

 lookups: an ANY query for ``www.isc.org``, a reverse lookup of 127.0.0.1, and a query for the NS records of ``isc.org``.
 A global query option of :option:`+qr` is applied, so that :program:`dig` shows the initial query it made for each lookup.
-The final query has a local query option of :option:`+qr` which means that :program:`dig` does not print the initial query when it looks up the NS records for ``isc.org``.
+The final query has a local query option of :option:`+noqr` which means that :program:`dig` does not print the initial query when it looks up the NS records for ``isc.org``.